IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </igx-date-range-picker>
 ```
 - Both the [`IgxDateRangeStartComponent`]({environment:angularApiUrl}/classes/igxdaterangestartcomponent.html) and [`IgxDateRangeEndComponent`]({environment:angularApiUrl}/classes/igxdaterangeendcomponent.html) extend the existing [`IgxInputGroupComponent`](input_group.md).
 For such a configuration to work, defining an [`IgxInput`]({environment:angularApiUrl}/classes/igxinputdirective.html) is required.
 In addition, all other components and directives available to the [`IgxInputGroupComponent`](input_group.md) can also be used.
-- Another thing worth mentioning is that in order to enable date editing for both inputs, you need to decorate them with [`igxDateTimeEditor`](date_time_editor.md) directive.
+- In order to enable date editing for both inputs, you need to decorate them with [`igxDateTimeEditor`](date_time_editor.md) directive.

 <div class="sample-container loading" style="height:600px">
     <iframe id="daterangepicker-start-end-iframe" src="{environment:demosBaseUrl}/scheduling/daterangepicker-start-end" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>